anyscale/madewithml.github.io/docs/about.md

+---
+template: page.html
-## Our Mission
+title: Our Mission

-Made With ML exists to end the hype and deliver actual value.
+description: We exist to end the hype and educate how to responsibly deliver value with ML.
+keywords: applied ml, machine learning
+---

-## :octicons-gift-24: Deliver value
+## 🌍 &nbsp;Deliver value

 - <u>Problem</u>:
 How come there's a lot of buzz around ML but we grossly fall short when it comes to deployed ML in real world applications (especially in certain industries).